Encodin/.github/profile/README.md

 - 👩‍💻 Documentation available at - [Encodindocs](https://encodin.me/docs)
 - 🍿 Fun facts - Do you want to join Encodin?
 Email us at hello@encodin.me
 - 🧙 Remember, you can do mighty things with the power of [Encodin](https://encodin.works)
-- ❌ We don't provide services like providing vps etc.
+- ❌ We don't provide services like vps & domain registration.
 - ✅ We are associated with @ucskm.tech
 - 👍 Our founder @harshitkumar9030 is a nice person.